jpvanhal/flask-split/docs/index.rst

 Tracking conversions
 ^^^^^^^^^^^^^^^^^^^^

-To measure how the alternative has imcpacted the conversion rate of your experiment you need to mark a visitor reaching the conversion point.
+To measure how the alternative has impacted the conversion rate of your experiment you need to mark a visitor reaching the conversion point.
 You can do this with the :func:`finished` function::